 - OTC corticosteroid nasal sprays such as fluticasone

 If your symptoms are severe or if you have side effects from these OTC medications, your doctor may prescribe other medications to help control your symptoms.
-Prescription medications that can be used to treat vasomotor rhinitis include:
+Medications prescribed to treat vasomotor rhinitis include:

 - antihistamine nasal sprays such as azelastine or olopatadine hydrochloride

 - anti-drip, anticholinergic nasal sprays such as ipratropium

 In rare cases, your doctor may recommend surgery to treat your symptoms.
 Surgical options may be helpful if you have an underlying health problem that intensifies your symptoms.
 Examples include nasal polyps or a deviated septum.

 Oral antihistamines are not very effective in treating vasomotor rhinitis.